vrugtehagel/yozo/README.md

 ```
 As you can see in the example above, the `detail` key in the event object will contain some data about the attribute that changed; specifically, it tells you the old value (`.oldValue`), the new, current value (`.value`) and the attribute name (`.attribute`).

 You might also want to listen to multiple attributes at the same time.
 For this, you may simply pass more attributes to the `this[attributes]` function.
 Yozo also allows you to use a wildcard, i.e. `this[attributes]('*')`, to listen to all attribute changes.
+The event handlers are guaranteed to be called in the same order you attached them.

-Note that you _need_ to register the attributes using `define.attributes`.
-If you want to listen to arbitrary event listeners, even unregistered ones, use a mutation observer.
+Note that you _need_ to register the attributes using `define.attributes` in order to listen to their changes.
+If you want to listen to arbitrary attribute changes, even unregistered ones, use a mutation observer.
 This can be easily achieved with `when` as well:
 ```js
     define('custom-div')